 - On the computer, you will get a notification.
 Accept the notification to receive the file on your computer.

-Method 3: Use Microsoft Your Phone App to Connect Android Device to Windows PC
+Method 3: Use Phone Link App to Connect Android Device to Windows PC

-- Open Google Play Store on your phone and search ‘Your Phone’.
+- Open Google Play Store on your phone and search ‘Link to Windows’.

-- Select ‘Your Phone’ app from Microsoft and tap the “Install” button.
+- Select ‘Link to Windows’ app from Microsoft and tap the “Install” button.

 - Launch the app and sign in with your Microsoft account and tap “Continue”.